-With a low-interest rate environment due to the ongoing pandemic, those invested in fixed-deposit assets may be looking for alternative income investments or funds that can give higher and stable returns.
+With a low-interest rate environment due to the ongoing pandemic, those invested in fixed-deposit assets may be looking for alternative funds or income investments that can give higher and stable returns.
 Doing so can protect against the predicted inflation that will happen.
-In fact,
+In fact, inflation has started in the US, the largest global economy.

 With this in mind, fund managers are incentivised to look outside their region to set up alternative fund investment schemes.
 These alternative investments can grow existing customers’ portfolios and attract local investors in different regions, diversifying their customer base and generating income.
 However, it’s important to note that setting up a fund in a new country is not easy; many challenges may arise.
 Here are three of them: